-- 1) EDP 1815 (an unlicensed drug (human-derived bacterium) which is being developed for the treatment of inflammatory diseases; it acts by modulating the immune system) - Ambrisentan and Dapagliflozin (Ambrisentan is a licensed drug which targets the walls of blood vessels in the lungs and blunts inflammatory activity in the lungs.
+- EDP 1815 (an unlicensed drug (human-derived bacterium) which is being developed for the treatment of inflammatory diseases; it acts by modulating the immune system) - 2) Ambrisentan and Dapagliflozin (Ambrisentan is a licensed drug which targets the walls of blood vessels in the lungs and blunts inflammatory activity in the lungs.
 It is commonly used to treat a condition known as pulmonary arterial hypertension.
-Dapagliflozin is a licensed drug which helps the kidneys excrete glucose and it is commonly used in type 2 diabetes mellitus) - 3) Standard of care (usual clinical care for COVID-19 infection which may include antivirals)
+Dapagliflozin is a licensed drug which helps the kidneys excrete glucose and it is commonly used in type 2 diabetes mellitus)